yihua1218/Gadget-OS/README.md

 scripts/build-container
 ```

 On OS X, you'll need to launch the Docker application from your Applications folder before you can run these scripts.
+This can take about 10-15 minutes, depending on your computer.

 #### Build gadgetos base buildroot defconfig
 ```
 scripts/build-gadget make chippro_defconfig
 ```

+This takes less than a minute.

 #### [optional] Override base defconfig using ncurses utility.
 You'll know if you need this.
 ```
 scripts/build-gadget make nconfig